twitter/typeahead.js/doc/jquery_typeahead.md

   function that transforms a suggestion object into a string.
 Defaults to `value`.

+* `queryTokenzier` – A function with the signature `(query)` that transforms a query into an array of string tokens, used to create proper highlighting in the suggestion box.
+If not set it returns the query wrapped in a single element array.
+The signature is same as the `queryTokenzier` option in Bloodhound, and therefore in most cases they should be the same if Bloodhound is used.

 * `templates` – A hash of templates to be used when rendering the dataset.
 Note a precompiled template is a function that takes a JavaScript object as its first argument and returns a HTML string.